 In addition to our nationwide research, we have particular expertise in regional bicycle studies.
 Since 2017, we have been conducting special regional surveys in various regions of Germany as part of the Bicycle Monitor.
 We are also commissioned by municipalities to conduct needs assessments to strengthen cycling and, closely related to this, quality of life.
 In this context, we research bike-related attitudes, motives for and barriers to bike use, and the image or perceived bike-friendliness of municipalities or regions.

 In addition, we research target groups (potentials) for bicycle manufacturers.

 Our cycling expert Franziska Jurczok is a passionate cyclist herself.
-She was a member of the BMVI’s advisory panel ‘National Cycling Plan 2030’.
+She is a member of the BMDV's advisory panel on the national cycling strategy.